firecracker-microvm/firecracker/docs/prod-host-setup.md

 - Jailer's `resource-limit` provides control on the disk usage through:
   - `fsize` - limits the size in bytes for files created by the process
-  - `no-file` - specifies a value one greater than the maximum file descriptor number that can be opened by the process.
+  - `no-file` - specifies a value greater than the maximum file descriptor number that can be opened by the process.
 If not specified, it defaults to 4096.